Derekabc/A2C/README.md

 # A2C

-This is a modified version of A2C (Advantage Actor Critic) based on Tensorflow.
+This is a modified version of A2C (Advantage Actor Critic) of listed references based on Tensorflow.

 ### Prerequisites
 - Python 3 or above